Hsillman/RockPaperScissors/README.md

 ## Deploy the application locally

 ## Deploy the application on Google Cloud
 This approach is ideal for playing with people that are not in the same network.
+In order to deploy the application on google cloud, please follow the instructions provided by Google: https://codelabs.developers.google.com/codelabs/cloud-app-engine-springboot#0

+Please note that, you don't need to follow the **"Create a new Spring Boot web app"** step.
+Also, the step to update the pom.xml file can be skipped since the project has that dependency already.

+In the **"Add a controller"** step, instead of creating the code that is shown, you will need to upload all of the files of the project to the cloud by using the cloud shell.
+Here is a quick tutorial on how to upload files using the shell: https://cloud.google.com/shell/docs/uploading-and-downloading-files

 ## How to play the game using Postman